lkorycki/ogr-prototype/README.md

 # Optical Graph Recognition (OGR) - Prototype

-An application for recognizing manually drawn graphs (on a blackboard or a piece of paper).
+An application for recognizing manually drawn graphs (on a blackboard or piece of paper).
 It outputs the graphs in the JSON format.

 ### Install
 * Java 8